COMP-1800-Group-D/MegaSnippet/CSS/README.md

 ## File Names / Descriptions:
 * general_game_settings_page_styling.css = General styling for all game setup screens, should be included on all game pages.
 * general_page_header_styling.css = General styling for the header (navigation bar) of all webpages except the homepage (index.html).
 Should be included in all pages.
 * general_page_styling.css = General styling for all pages.
-Should be incldued in all pages.
+Should be included in all pages.
 Includes fix for container collapsing, a function to disable buttons, and general page stylings.